Canadian Bankers Association Presents

 Almost two-thirds of Canadians have helped someone navigate digital technologies over the past two years.
 And fraud awareness is a key part of digital literacy.

-What banks are doing to protect you from phishing
+What banks are doing to protect you from frauds and scams

 To report a fraudulent email, be sure to send the email as an attachment.